 By Maria Immaculate Owechi

-A wedding ceremony procession is an order in which the groom, his bride, their wedding party and some close family members enter the religious venue.
+A wedding ceremony procession is the order in which the groom, his bride, their wedding party and some close family members enter the religious venue.

-Traditionally, the officiant, groomsmen and groom enter first and wait at the front.
-Then, the bridesmaids followed by the maid of honor will enter.
-The flower girls are up next and finally, the bride walks in with her parent(s).
+Traditionally, the officiant, groomsmen, and the groom will enter first and wait at the front.
+Then, the bridesmaids followed by the maid of honor will make their way down.
+The flower girls are up next and finally, the bride will walk in with her parents.
 But does it have to be that way?
 Of course not!
-Just because something is most times done as a tradition doesn’t mean you have to strictly follow it.
-Couples who choose to be creative and shake things up a bit will give their wedding a sense of uniqueness.
+We always say, “There’s no law saying that just because something is tradition doesn’t mean you have to strictly follow it.”
+Couples who choose to be creative and shake things a bit up usually leave their guests in awe.

-While keeping that in mind, for those who are looking for creative ways to walk down the aisle, here are some unique ideas that you can incorporate,
+While keeping that in mind, for those who are looking for creative ways to spice up things during their walk down the aisle, here are some unique ideas that you can incorporate;

 Beautify the aisle